MTAA MySuperInformation shown is for the balanced option.

 MTAA Super was established in 1989 for the retail motor trades and allied industries, with membership now also open to the general public.

-Fees are competitive and lower than the industry average across all account balances assessed, with a maximum Administration Fee of $533 charged.
+Fees are lower than the industry average across all account balances assessed, with a maximum Administration Fee of $533 pa charged.
 No fees are charged for switching investments; however, an exit fee applies to full and partial transfers or rollovers.